 E. The DR

-The DR for groups of contracts for which a company elects the Deterministic Certification Option in Section 7.E shall be determined as the DR following the requirements of Section 4.
+The DR for groups of contracts that have passed the Single Scenario Test in Section 7.E shall be determined following the requirements of Section 4 and using prudent estimate assumptions as required in Section 3.I herein.

 F. Aggregation of Contracts for the DR and SR